 Do I like what I would be studying or have a passion for it?

-Is graduate school essential or would work experience be more beneficial in helping you mature, clarify your career goals, and give you practical experience?
+Is graduate school essential or would work experience be more beneficial in helping me mature, clarify my career goals, and give me practical experience?

-Are you considering graduate school for the right reasons?
-Is the job market tight?
-Did you procrastinate throughout your undergraduate?
-Do you know what you can do with your degree?
+Am I considering graduate school for the right reasons?
+What's the market outlook?
+How did I perform during my undegraduate studies?
+Do I know what I can do with my degree?

-How will graduate school enhance your job prospects – if at all?
-Do you know what type of jobs are associated with this degree?
+How will graduate school enhance my job prospects – if at all?
+What types of jobs are associated with this degree?
 Will it expand or narrow job options?

-How will you finance graduate school?
-Have you researched the cost and all the financing options such as graduate assistantships, loans, scholarships, part-time work?
+How will I finance graduate school?
+Have I researched the cost and all the financing options such as graduate assistantships, loans, scholarships, part-time work?